takahiro-doba-research/maeda-lab-postdoc/calculation/README.md

 | 4 | Carbopalladation complex | `EQ2150.com` |
 | 5 | Product complex | `EQ3196.com` |

-The EQ indices are those from the SC-AFIR search.
+The EQ indices are those from the SC-AFIRx_EQ_list.log.
 Transition state structures connecting the intermediates are saved as `PT*.com` files.

 ## SC-AFIR Calculations (GRRM)